 - PocketYourDollars.com– This site actually makes a shopping list for a bunch of popular food and drug stores across the country.
 Take advantage of the deals posted here!

-Shopping at Discount Stores– Do not be afraid to visit your local Food 4 Less, Save-A-Lot or 99¢ stores, you would be surprised at what you can find!
+Do not be afraid to visit your local Food 4 Less, Dollar Tree, Save-A-Lot, and 99¢ stores, you would be surprised at what you can find!
 Even the Target and Walmart Supercenters have better deals than your local expensive grocery store.
 I have seen multiple items at almost half of the price they would be at the grocery giants.
 It really makes a difference.

-Store Brand Items– Many of us are stuck on brand name items.
+Many of us are stuck on brand-name items.
 Remove yourself and take a peek at what the store brand has to offer!
 They often have many of the staple items, snacks, toiletries, and beverages you may be looking for at only a fraction of the price of the more popular brand name items.
 Some of my favorite store brands are Safeway brand, Market Pantry (Target), and Kroger brand (Kroger, Ralphs, Food 4 Less).

 Note: Adding garlic bread or a side salad to a meal is a great, inexpensive way to stretch your meal and fill those tummies!